Fire Protection Systems

 Why Fire Protection Systems?

-Whether you are building a new facility or renovating an existing one, it is important that these facilities have efficient fire protection systems.
-Fire protection systems are used to detect, contain, and extinguish any fire that may happen to break out within a building.
-These fire protection systems have become more complex over the years, and these days you will normally need a mechanical engineer to help design the fire protection system itself.
+Whether you are building a new facility or renovating an existing one, it is important that these facilities have reliable and fast acting fire protection systems.
+Fire protection systems are used to detect, contain, and extinguish any fire that may break out within a building.
+These fire protection systems have become more complex and intelligent over the years, and these days you will need a mechanical engineer to help design the fire protection system itself.
 In general, there are four sources of fire that the engineer should have expertise in:

 - Natural fires